allgamesallfree/ScreenType/README.md

 ### Manual Installation

-You can also install ScreenType manually by importing [ScreenType.swift](https://github.com/allgamesallfree/ScreenType/blob/master/ScreenType/Classes/ScreenType.swift) into your project
+Install ScreenType manually by importing [ScreenType.swift](https://github.com/allgamesallfree/ScreenType/blob/master/ScreenType/Classes/ScreenType.swift) into your project

 ## Usage

 ### Swift

+If you're using Cocoapods add: `import ScreenType` prior to using ScreenType in your file.

 ```Swift
 // Check for a specific model